pretix/pretix-docs/docs/guides/widget.md

    This is useful if you already asked the user for consent and do **not** want the widget to ask them again.
    Example: `data-consent="facebook,google_analytics"`
    If the user has refused consent for all cookie providers, use `data-consent="none"` to disable all providers.
-   The pretix "Tracking codes" plugin supports the following values:
+   The pretix "Tracking codes" integration supports the following values:
      - `adform`
      - `facebook`
      - `gosquared`